-Inside Range ($A \le Address \le B$) - A trigger occurs when the address is greater than or equal to the value in comparator A and less than or equal to the value in comparator B at the same time.
+Inside Range (A \leq Address \leq B) - A trigger occurs when the address is greater than or equal to the value in comparator A and less than or equal to the value in comparator B at the same time.

 Outside Range (Address < A or Address > B) - A trigger occurs when the address is either less than the value in comparator A or greater than the value in comparator B.